emanbau/covid-vaccination-tracker/README.md

 # COVID-19 VACCINATION TRACKER (WIP)
 ##### Built using React.js, HTML, CSS, and Javascript.

-A react app that tracks the progress of COVID-19 vaccination in the United States.
+A react app that tracks the progress of total COVID-19 vaccinations in the world.
 The goal is to have data visualized through choropleth maps, graphs, and tables.

-API (Pfizer Vaccinations):
+API (World Numbers):
 https://data.cdc.gov/resource/saz5-9hgg.json

 ---